pmahnke/stmgrts/_posts/2006/2006-09-19-st_margarets_fa_3.md

     This year's July Fair raised a record &pound;18,000, and here's where the money is going.

     &pound;1,500 pays for Christmas presents and a meal in the Turks Head for many of St Margarets older residents.
-There’s a £500 donation to Marble Hill Play Centres.
+There's a £500 donation to Marble Hill Play Centres.
 As always the four local schools receive around 50% of the profits, distributed on a points system awarded for the tasks they undertook for the Fair.

 ---